 Personal injury claimants are obligated to take reasonable steps to minimize their healthcare costs and other losses.
 This is called “mitigating damages.”
 If you fail to do so, you could be found partially liable for the medical bills, lost wages, and other damages you incur.
 Depending on the circumstances, being held liable for just a small percentage of the damages could translate into a major financial loss.

 You can use bills, receipts, and invoices to prove your economic damages, but you will have to rely on other evidence to prove intangible non-economic damages such as pain and suffering.
 As such, it’s wise to start a personal injury journal on the day you get hurt.

 Detailed entries that recount the recovery process and the ways in which the injuries are affecting your everyday life will contextualize your emotional distress, loss of life enjoyment, and pain and suffering.
 These entries can help your attorney build a more compelling claim for non-economic damages.

 - Deactivate Your Social Media Accounts

 The insurance adjuster might be monitoring your online activity.
 If you post photos of yourself participating in physical activities or even just spending time with friends, they might be used to challenge the severity of your injuries or to argue that you have failed to mitigate damages.

 If you cannot deactivate your profiles while the claim is pending, you should still update your privacy settings and avoid posting about the accident, your injuries, your social life, or your expenditures.
 You should also reject connection requests from anyone whom you do not recognize.

-If you were seriously hurt through no fault of your own, turn to Nicoletti Walker Accident Injury Lawyers to find out if you have grounds for a personal injury claim.
+If you were seriously hurt through no fault of your own, turn to Nicoletti Accident Injury Lawyers to find out if you have grounds for a personal injury claim.
 Our resourceful team will conduct a thorough investigation into the accident and compile the evidence needed to pursue the highest settlement or verdict possible.